 Relations to other GSAPP courses.
 When you assess and formulate a patient's presenting problems, you typically diagnose according the DSM 5 guidelines, which you learn in this class.
-You will build on diagnostic knowledge in your assessment training, in the Observation and Interviewing course (where you will learn a structured interview based on the DSM system), and the foundations courses for both psychodynamic and cognitive behavioral therapy.
-You will also acquire here knowledge of basic mechanisms and processes that provide a foundation for such advanced courses as Dialectical Behavior Therapy (for borderline personality disorder), Serious Mental Illness (for schizophrenia and bipolar illness), or specialty courses concerned with Trauma, Eating Disorder, or Anxiety/Depression.
+You will build on diagnostic knowledge in your assessment training), and the foundations courses for both psychodynamic and cognitive behavioral therapy.
+You will also acquire here knowledge of basic mechanisms and processes that provide a foundation for such advanced courses taught in the clinical program, such as Dialectical Behavior Therapy (for borderline personality disorder), Serious Mental Illness (for schizophrenia and bipolar illness), or specialty courses concerned with Trauma, Eating Disorder, or Anxiety/Depression.